iappyx/ESPEASY_Plugin_ITHORadio/README.md

+# This was a proof of concept and not a final version yet.
+It is not stable yet and requires some manual configuration.
+It will not be maintained.
+See: https://github.com/iappyx/MultiboxMultiremote

 # ESPEASY_Plugin_ITHORadio
 Alternate version for the ESPEasy ITHO plugin (https://github.com/svollebregt/ESPEASY_Plugin_ITHO) working with a slightly modified version of the ITHORadio library from https://github.com/philipsen/IthoRadio.
 This library is originally based on the library from: https://github.com/supersjimmie/IthoEcoFanRFT/tree/master/Master/Itho made by 'supersjimmie' and 'klusjesman'.

 A CC1101 868Mhz transmitter is needed.
 The 433Mhz version also seems to work (range may be limited).

 For more info see: https://gathering.tweakers.net/forum/list_messages/1690945

-# This is a proof of concept and not a final version yet.
-It is not stable yet and requires some manual configuration.
-Use at your own risk

 ## Temporary configuration items